 I hope you enjoy it!

-In a medium size sauce pan, add the water to the boil your pasta.
+- In a medium size saucepan, add enough water to boil pasta.
 Place pan on stovetop on high heat.

-Chop your broccoli, asparagus and red pepper into bite size pieces.
+- Chop broccoli (florets only), asparagus and red pepper into bite size pieces.

-When the water is boiling, add your pasta, reduce the heat to medium and set a timer for the suggested time on the box.
+- When the water is boiling, add pasta, reduce the heat to medium to medium-high and set a timer for the suggested time for the pasta.

-In a large dutch oven or other 8 quart pot, add the 2 tsp avocado oil and set burner on medium heat.
-When heated (approximately 2 minutes), add the asparagus, broccoli and red pepper.
+- In a large Dutch oven or other 8 quart pot, add the 2 tsp avocado oil and set burner on medium heat.
+When heated (approximately 2 minutes), add asparagus, broccoli and red pepper.
 Cook for 4 minutes.

-Add the diced tomatoes, coconut milk, beans, 1 tsp garlic powder and 1 tsp salt.
-Add cajun seasoning to your taste.
+- Add diced tomatoes, coconut milk, beans, garlic powder and salt.
+Add cajun seasoning to taste.
 Cajun seasonings can be very different.
 Some are very spicy, some are very mild.
 If you do not like things very spicy, start with a teaspoon or two and taste it.
 I use 2 tablespoons.
 The kind I usually buy is not very spicy so I use a lot.

-Your pasta should be done now.
-Drain the water and add the cooked pasta to your pot.
+- When the pasta is cooked, drain water and add cooked pasta to pot.
 Stir to combine, taste and adjust seasonings as necessary.